 “I chose to do the LLM because it offered a unique blend of interesting and challenging modules.
 I also had the experience of doing my BCL in Maynooth, so I knew how great the law department was.
 My experience doing my masters in Maynooth was fantastic.
 I enjoyed this course because the lectures were stimulating and engaging.
 In addition, the balance of work offered a challenging but rewarding mix of tasks.”

 Ethan Shattock, LLM (International Business Law)

 Candidates should have a minimum 2.2 grade, honours (level 8) undergraduate degree in law (a ‘licence’, an LLB, BCL or equivalent) or in a cognate discipline in the humanities, social and political sciences such as (but not limited to) business, finance and economics.
 This must be a recognised primary degree that is considered equivalent to Irish university primary degree level.
 A personal statement of up to 1,000 words outlining why an applicant is suitable for the programme should be included as part of an application.
 This personal statement will form part of the assessment by the Admissions Committee.

 These are the minimum entry requirements and meeting these requirements will not guarantee an offer of entry onto the programme.
 Applications by applicants with other types of diplomas or who do not reach this minimum level of qualifications will be determined by the Admissions Committee in line with the University’s policy on recognition of prior experiential learning.

 Applications are reviewed on a rolling basis.

 Maynooth University's TOEFL code is 8850

-Students are required to complete modules in International Law on Foreign Investment; Islamic Finance Law; and Professional Development, and then have the opportunity to choose from a wide range of optional modules.
+Students are required to complete modules in International Law on Foreign Investment, Capital Markets Law, and Professional Development, and then have the opportunity to choose from a wide range of optional modules.
 Please note that some modules will have prerequisites attached to them.

 Online application only http://www.pac.ie/maynoothuniversity